 To hedge the exposure to movements in the three-month LIBOR rate on outstanding debt, on February 13, 2008, we entered into a swap agreement (2008 Swap Agreement).
 The 2008 Swap Agreement has a five-year term and a \$15 million notional value, which decreased to \$10 million on December 31, 2010 and will decrease to \$5 million on December 30, 2011.
 Under the 2008 Swap Agreement, on a quarterly basis we receive a three-month LIBOR rate and pay a fixed rate of interest of 3.265%.
 We also entered into a swap agreement in 2006 (2006 Swap Agreement) to convert the 2006 Commercial Real Estate Loan from a floating to a fixed rate of interest.
 The 2006 Swap Agreement has the same terms and quarterly payment dates as the corresponding debt, and reduces proportionately in line with the amortization of the 2006 Commercial Real Estate Loan.
+Under the 2006 Swap

+Agreement, we receive a three-month LIBOR rate and pay a fixed rate of interest of 5.63%.
+As of October 1, 2011, all of our outstanding debt was hedged.

-Under the 2006 Swap Agreement, we receive a three-month LIBOR rate and pay a fixed rate of interest of 5.63%.
-As of July 2, 2011, all of our outstanding debt was hedged through interest rate swap agreements, which had an unrealized loss of \$1.5 million.
+Agreement, we receive a three-month LIBOR rate and pay a fixed rate of interest of 5.63%.
+As of October 1, 2011, all of our outstanding debt was hedged through interest rate swap agreements, which had an unrealized loss of \$1.5 million.
 Our management believes that any credit risk associated with the 2006 and 2008 Swap Agreements is remote based on our financial position and the creditworthiness of the financial institution issuing the swap agreements.

 The counterparty to the swap agreement could demand an early termination of the swap agreement if we are in default under the 2008 Credit Agreement, or any agreement that amends or replaces the 2008 Credit Agreement in which the counterparty is a member, and we are unable to cure the default.
 An event of default under the 2008 Credit Agreement includes customary events of default and failure to comply with financial covenants, including a maximum consolidated leverage ratio of 3.5 and a minimum consolidated fixed charge coverage ratio of 1.2.
-The unrealized loss of \$1.5 million as of July 2, 2011 represents the estimated amount that we would pay to the counterparty in the event of an early termination.
+The unrealized loss of \$1.5 million as of October 1, 2011 represents the estimated amount that we would pay to the counterparty in the event of an early termination.